jahed/node-terraform/README.md

 A wrapper which downloads and runs [Terraform](https://www.terraform.io/) locally via [Yarn](https://yarnpkg.com/en/) or [NPM](https://www.npmjs.com/).

+- Automates and manages your Terraform setup like all your other NPM/Yarn dependencies.
+- Downloads the correct version of Terraform regardless of which Operating System you're using.
-Use this package to decouple your project's Terraform version from your global environment.
+- Decouples your project's Terraform version from your system installation.
+- New releases are semi-automated to stay in sync with official Terraform releases.

 ## Useful Links